ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/sessions.md

 Session Expiry
 --------------

-The session cookie can have an expiry time set.
+You can set an expiry time on sessions.
 The expiry time is checked every time a request is made.
+If the current time is past the expiry time, the session is cleared.
 By default no expiry time is set, but one can be configured in
 <code>conf/application.conf</code> with the
 <code>application.session.expire_time_in_seconds</code> property (see below).
-This can
+It can
-also be set in code <code>setExpiryTime()</code>.
+also be set in code using <code>setExpiryTime()</code>:

 <pre class="prettyprint">
 public Result login(@Param("rememberMe") Boolean rememberMe,